 You Are Enough

-I also really liked Dreph’s “You are enough” campaign, a series of portraits across London paying tribute to his friends who are doing amazing things.
+I also liked Dreph’s “You are enough” campaign, a series of portraits across London paying tribute to his friends who are doing amazing things.
 We saw two of the paintings during our tour.
 One was a portrait of the mother of Dreph’s children.
 Both of his portraits that we saw were so colorful yet so realistic and powerful.

 Nathan suggested that the best way to tell the quality of the street art is to look at the eyes.
 The eyes can portray so much emotion.
-This really struck me and I think this is why I just loved Lexi Bella’s work in Brooklyn.
-I am really amazed at the how the eyes in artwork can say so much.
+This struck me and I think this is why I just loved Lexi Bella’s work in Brooklyn.
+I am amazed at the how the eyes in artwork can say so much.

 Jimmy C is an artist with a different signature style, called drip painting, where he paints entirely using spots of spray paint.
 If you stand back the dots form impressive paintings.
 The technique reminds me of Seurat, who painted A Sunday Afternoon on the Island of La Grande Jatte, one of my favorite paintings.
 We saw two murals by Jimmy C on our Shoreditch Walking tour.